Sphereserver/Source-X/README.md

 Only recent compilers are supported, since Sphere uses C++20 features: the newer the compiler, the better.
 Oldest compiler versions supporting C++20: Visual Studio 2019 version 16.11, GCC 8, MinGW distributions using GCC 8, Clang version 10.
 No pre-built project files are included.
 You need to build Visual Studio solution (.sln), Makefiles or Ninja Build files (or project files for other IDE or build systems) with CMake.
-Below there's is a small guide.
+Below there is a small guide.
 You can use CMake GUI (graphical interface) or its CLI (command line interface).
 To pass a flag to using the CLI, just prepend `-D` to the name of the variable, then assign the value with the equal sign, eg: `-DFOO=TRUE`.